 - Health and wellbeing;

 - Education and research;

 - Knowledge industries and professional services;

 - Agribusiness;

 - Aviation and aerospace;

-- · Clean technologies; and
+- Clean technologies; and

 - Tourism, sport and leisure.

-As a result, at least 100,000 jobs are forecast to be created on the Sunshine Coast by 2041.
+At least 100,000 jobs are forecast to be created on the Sunshine Coast by 2041.
 This forecast trend of economic growth and diversification is expected to have a range of impacts and opportunities.